 - Participate in engineering events such as Engineering Encounter at LSU by preparing a booth display that introduces K-12 students to transportation concepts and the need to repair and maintain the Nation’s infrastructure.

-- Use Facebook, the Center webpage, and the US DOT Research Hub to post presentations, videos of the Center activities, and educational materials to raise awareness among the public of transportation challenges.
-The LSU team had successfully used YouTube to post a video on photocatalytic pavement technology (available here).
+- Use Facebook, Twitter, the Center webpage, and the US DOT Research Hub to post presentations, videos of the Center activities, and educational materials to raise awareness among the public of transportation challenges.

 - Financially support the commercialization and licensing of inventions and discoveries emerging from research conducted by the Center.